spenoir/django-admintools-bootstrap/README.rst

 * Insert `admintools_bootstrap` to your INSTALLED_APPS before `admin_tools` and `django.contrib.admin` apps.
 * Make sure you have static files application installed and configured.
 See https://docs.djangoproject.com/en/dev/ref/contrib/staticfiles/ for details.
+* add the following below where MEDIA_BUNDLES is set in your settings file:

+    from admintools_bootstrap.settings import ADMIN_MEDIA_BUNDLES
+    MEDIA_BUNDLES += ADMIN_MEDIA_BUNDLES

 * Enjoy.